jagreehal/dumb-stencil/README.md

 ## Differences

-All the components use shadow dom and are pre-rendered.
+All the components use shadow dom (but can't be pre-rendered just yet until a Stencil bug is fixed).

 No external libraries or tools in addition to Stencil.